EAS Valve Block Renew

 Note how the footing locates under the bracket.

-Replace the pressure switch.
+Replace the pressure switch if you removed it.
 I applied a dab of Loctite thread sealant to keep it sealed.

 Reattach the air line olive with a 12mm spanner.

-Place the block back in the housing and secure with the three bolts.
-Two at the air lines side and one at the rear.
+Place the block back in the housing and secure with the three bolts… two at the air lines side and one at the rear near the Cruise Control unit.

 Screw the exhaust filter/silencer back in place.
 Re-insert the air lines by pushing firmly in place and then pulling back a little.
 There should be no movement at all.

 Push the cable clips back in and secure the cables.
-Re-connect the two wiring multi-plugs.
+Re-connect the wiring multi-plug to the valve block.

-Replace the compressor and tighten up the air line olive connector at the compressor side.
+Replace the compressor, connect the multi-plug, and tighten the air line olive connector at the compressor side.

 Tighten the nuts holding the compressor vibration mounts in place.